Robust Barycenters of Persistence Diagrams: Preliminaries

 \keanu{Then, for two persistence diagrams $X$ and $Y$, the $q$-Wasserstein distance $W_p$ is defined as:

 where $\phi: X\to Y$ is a bijection between $X$ and $Y$.
-The \julien{\emph{transportation cost}} $c_q$, \julien{based on powered distances,}} is such that $c_q(x,y) = \|x-y \|_2^q$ if $x\notin \Delta$ or $y\notin \Delta$, and 0 otherwise.
-An optimal bijection $\phi^*$ minimizing \autoref{eq:2Wass} is called an optimal transport plan. \julien{In practice, $q$ is often set to $2$, yielding the Wasserstein distance, noted $W_2$.} A Wasserstein \julien{$W_q$} barycenter of persistence diagrams $X_1,\hdots, X_m$\cite{Turner2014}, is defined by \julien{minimizing the Fréchet energy:}
+The {\emph{transportation cost}} $c_q$, {based on powered distances,}} is such that $c_q(x,y) = \|x-y \|_2^q$ if $x\notin \Delta$ or $y\notin \Delta$, and 0 otherwise.
+An optimal bijection $\phi^*$ minimizing \autoref{eq:2Wass} is called an optimal transport plan. {In practice, $q$ is often set to $2$, yielding the 2-Wasserstein distance, noted $W_2$.} {For $q\geq 1$, the $q$-Wasserstein distance defines a metric on the space of persistence diagrams \cite{turner2019}.} A Wasserstein {$W_q$} barycenter of persistence diagrams $X_1,\hdots, X_m$\cite{Turner2014}, is defined by {minimizing the Fréchet energy {over the space of persistence diagrams $\mathbb{D}$}:}

-where $\lambda_i \geq 0$ and $\sum_i\lambda_i = 1$. \julien{Practical algorithms have been proposed for the computation of Wasserstein barycenters \cite{Turner2014, vidal_vis19}, but only for the specific case where $q = 2$.
-When $q = 2$, a} solution $B^*$ of \autoref{eq:2Bary} has the following property: a point $x\in B^*$ is an arithmetic mean of $m$ points each in $X_1,\hdots,X_m$\julien{, which considerably eases the optimization of \autoref{eq:2Bary}}. \autoref{fig:BaryComparison} \julien{(center)} presents an example of a $W_2$ barycenter.
+where $\lambda_i \geq 0$ and $\sum_i\lambda_i = 1$ {(i.e $\Lamb = (\lambda_1,\hdots,\lambda_m)\in\Sigma_m$)}. {Practical algorithms have been proposed for the computation of Wasserstein barycenters \cite{Turner2014, vidal20}, but only for the specific case where $q = 2$.
+When $q = 2$, a} solution $B^*$ of \autoref{eq:2Bary} has the following property: a point $x\in B^*$ is an arithmetic mean of $m$ points each in $X_1,\hdots,X_m${, which considerably eases the optimization of \autoref{eq:2Bary}}. \autoref{fig:BaryComparison} {(center)} presents an example of a $W_2$ barycenter.
 A barycenter computed using the $W_2$ distance emulates the behavior of a mean of an ensemble of scalars.
-As such, it is prone to the influence of outliers. \julien{This motivates the use of a more general framework} for computing robust barycenter\julien{s} (detailed in \autoref{sec:RobustBary}).
+As such, it is prone to the influence of outliers. {This motivates the use of a more general framework} for computing robust barycenter{s} (detailed in \autoref{sec:RobustBary}).